BooLTonian/DanzylvaniaLaws/Consitution.md

 5.2.4.
 Law Magistrate - selected by lot.
 ### Article 3 - Territorial
 5.3.1.
 Mayors for each city.
-### Article 4 - Military
-Hierarchically structured magistrates.
-5.4.1.
-Polemarch.
-5.4.2.
-Two Strategoi.
-5.4.3.
-Two Taxiarchs.
-### Article 5 - Phainarchoi
+### Article 4 - Phainarchoi
-Ceremonial position for people holding crucial *primary ownership* for the nation.
+Ceremonial position for people holding crucial *primary ownership* for Transylvania.
 5.5.1.
 Phainarchoi positions do not follow the common scope from Article 1 (5.1).
 5.5.2.
 Eponymous Archon - Xa_n.
 # 6. Judicial